siderolabs/talos/website/content/v1.9/talos-guides/install/local-platforms/qemu.md

 ### How to get QEMU

 Install QEMU with your operating system package manager.
-For example, on Ubuntu for x86:
+For example, on Ubuntu for x86 with kvm:

 ```bash
 apt install qemu-system-x86 qemu-kvm